sglavoie/sglavoie.github.io/content/learnings/0042_book_summary_learning_go_idiomatic_approach_real_world_go_programming.md

 - Mutexes limit access to a resource to a single goroutine at a time with a locking mechanism (`Lock` and `Unlock`, which must be used carefully to avoid creating deadlocks, especially in functions implemented recursively).
 - They require to do more bookkeeping than channels.
 - They should never be copied, just like `sync.WaitGroup` and `sync.Once`.
-- Use mutexes when there is a shared resource that needs to be protected, such as a field in a struct.
+- Use mutexes *when there is a shared resource that needs to be protected*, such as a field in a struct.
 - `RWMutex` is used when there are multiple readers and a single writer.
 The *critical section* is protected by a write lock, while the read lock is used to read the resource by multiple goroutines.
 - Sometimes, performance issues with channels can be solved by using mutexes instead.